srilekaam/SRI/README.md

 # SRI
-progect sri used for gaming platforms
+project sri used for gaming platforms